The No-Nonsense Guide to Finding a Great Aussie Job in 2021

 Michael Berger, director of Brisbane-based recruitment firm, Talent Blueprint, also stresses the importance of getting your LinkedIn profile right.
 “This is available for viewing 24-hours-a-day to anyone searching.
 If this is looking untidy and not up-to-date, you are looking untidy and not up-to-date.
 There are a thousand guides online about how to have a good profile.
 Follow these,” he says.

-Ensure you have some activity on the homepage of LinkedIn too, which not only allows you to be picked up more effectively in keyword searches, but also gives you visibility among your connections.
+Ensure you have some activity on the homepage of LinkedIn too, which not only allows you to be picked up more effectively in keyword searches but also gives you visibility among your connections.
 That’s the advice of Paul Di Michiel — because every time you post, you appear on connections’ homepage.

 Senior professionals in the middle of a career transition should be constantly investing in their personal leadership growth too, says Jon Michail, Group CEO of Image Group International.

 “Personal Branding is your passport to new opportunities and an insurance policy for any hard times that are part of the business cycle,” he says.
 “Corporations spend billions of dollars on branding.
 Why?
 Because it works.
-It’s similar for leaders, managers and changemakers — by investing in your self-promotion, with authentic personal branding, you are staking the odds in your favour.”
+It’s similar for leaders, managers and changemakers — by investing in your self-promotion, with authentic personal branding, you are staking the odds in your favor.”

 Graduates Can Stand From The Crowd Out Online